CipherSanctum/tiered_access_app/README.md

 # Tiered levels of access app for Django 2.x

+### PROGRAM CREATED BY:
+Kevin / DiscoMushroom from PwnSauceDesigns.com

 ### DESCRIPTION:

 This is a base app / template to allow you to have tiered levels of access based